 The Tuft Moths (Nolidae) are small triangular butterflies with rounded forewings.
-A special feature is the raised scales, usually three, in the midfield of the forewing from where they owe their name.
-Members of the subfamily Chloephorinae, are often colored vivid green, and the Nolinae are predominantly dull grey or white.
+A special feature is the raised scales, usually three, in the midfield of the forewing, from where they owe their name.
+Members of the subfamily Chloephorinae are often coloured vivid green, and the Nolinae are predominantly dull grey or white.

 Subfamily: Chloephorinae